 A variety of documentation files may be incorporated into a NIEM MPD.
-However, in addition to XML schemas, there are only two mandatory documentation artifacts required by every MPD: the catalog and the change log.
-An MPD catalog contains identifiers, key metadata, information, and relationships about the MPD.
+However, in addition to XML schemas, there are only two mandatory documentation artifacts required by every MPD: the mpd-catalog and the change log.
+An MPD catalog (mpd-catalog.xml) contains identifiers, key metadata, information, and relationships about the MPD.
 The change log provides a history of modifications.